 What is a pellet grill?

-In general, pellet grills are a particular type of BBQ that burn wood pellets.
+As the name might suggest, pellet grills and smokers burn wood pellets as their fuel source.
 What makes this approach to grilling unique is that the wood pellets can cook at higher temperatures while also infusing the meat with its aroma.
 This can even be taken a step further with particular types of wood, such as oak, hickory or maple.

 - LED digital controller for easy reading of the internal grill temperature